rvhonorato/haddocking.github.io/education/HADDOCK24/shape-small-molecule/index.md

 The visual analysis reveals that the top 10 models not only have very similar HADDOCK scores, they also adopt similar binding modes and are very close to the reference structure.

-As part of the analysis we can also compute the symmetry-corrected ligand RMSD for our model of choice.
-For example, for the top-scoring compound the following command can be used:
+We can now compute the symmetry-corrected ligand RMSD for our model of choice:

 <a class="prompt prompt-cmd">
   profit -f izone 1d3g.pdb 73078-tuto_pharm_summary/cluster1_1.pdb <br>